petchells/nrtm4tools/README.md

 ## Set up environment

 - NRTM4_FILE_PATH An empty directory where NRTMv4 snapshot and delta files will be stored.
-- PG_DATABASE_URL Connection string to PostgreSQL database
+- PG_DATABASE_URL Connection string to PostgreSQL database.

 To try it out yourself follow the build steps below, then set up a PostgreSQL data before making a connection to an NRTMv4 mirror server.